 Location: Phang Nga, Thailand

-Cost: from £1,325 for 2 weeks.
-Check the Costs tab for further information.
+Price: from £1,995 for 1 week.
+Check the Prices tab for further information.

 - Assist directly with minimising the impact of marine litter in Thailand,